-The consolidated financial statements include our accounts and those of our subsidiaries, which are wholly-owned or controlled by us or entities which are variable interest entities, or VIEs, in which we are the primary beneficiary under the Financial Accounting Standards Board, or FASB, Interpretation No. 46R, or FIN 46R, "Consolidation of Variable Interest Entities - an Interpretation of ARB No. 51."
-Entities which we do not control and entities which are VIEs, but where we are not the primary beneficiary are accounted for under the equity method.
-We consolidate VIEs in which we are determined to be the primary beneficiary.
-The interest that we do not own is included in "Noncontrolling Interests in Other Partnerships" on the balance sheet.
+The consolidated financial statements include our accounts and those of our subsidiaries, which are wholly-owned or controlled by us.
+Entities which we do not control through our voting interest and entities which are variable interest entities, but where we are not the primary beneficiary, are accounted for under the equity method or as structured finance investments.
 All significant intercompany balances and transactions have been eliminated.